BonFX

 1. User Experience

-User Experience, or UX, pertains to the entire experience a user has while interacting with a product or service, usually in relation to how easy or pleasurable it is to use.
+User Experience infographic illustration UX User Experience, or UX, pertains to the entire experience a user has while interacting with a product or service, usually in relation to how easy or pleasurable it is to use.
 It includes aspects such as design, layout, text, and interaction elements.
-The concept of UX is end to end, reflecting a user’s overall perception of a product’s usability and ultimate worth.
-User Experience infographic illustration UX
+The concept of UX is end to end, reflecting a user’s overall perception of a product’s usability and ultimate worth — a concept first popularized by Don Norman at the Nielsen Norman Group.

 2. User Interface Design Principles